Howrah metro station: Connections

 Passengers can travel through the Kolkata Metro via interchanges on the rest of Green Line.
 The station is directly connected to both Howrah railway station complexes (being in middle of those complexes), allowing passengers to access both suburban, regional and long-distance services offered by Eastern Railway and South Eastern Railway via a subway leading to the complexes.

+Ridership and operations

+Following the completion of the East–West Metro corridor in August 2025, Howrah metro station witnessed a significant increase in passenger footfall due to its direct integration with one of India's busiest railway terminals.
+The station recorded an average daily ridership of around 75,000 passengers, reflecting a modal shift from road-based transport such as buses and auto-rickshaws to the metro system.
+The surge in passenger volume also led to congestion during peak hours, affecting train dwell times and platform movement.